Our Major Programs...

 Who We Are:

-For the past 40+ years, TWAS has responded to more than 1,000 requests from private citizens and government agencies to rescue animals from across the United States and other countries.
+For the past 46+ years, TWAS has responded to more than 1,000 requests from private citizens and government agencies to rescue animals from across the United States and around the world.
 Our resident animals were abandoned, abused, kept illegally or were victims or other terrible situations.
 Most were the pets of private citizens, but were confiscated by law enforcement officials for being in illegal or abusive situations.
 Others were surplus animals from zoos and other wildlife facilities, where they faced euthanasia due to over-breeding, overcrowding or closure due to inadequate finances.

-Our 750+ residents include Tigers, African Lions, Black Bears, Grizzly Bears, Mountain Lions, Leopards, Wolves, Hyenas, African Servals, Bobcats, Foxes, Lynx, Coyotes, Coati Mundi, Kangaroos, Wallabies, Raccoon, Ostriches, Emu, Camels, Alpacas, Yaks, Horses, Donkeys and rescued dogs and cats.
+Our 950+ exotic animal residents include Tigers, African Lions, Black Bears, Grizzly Bears, Mountain Lions, Leopards, Wolves, Hyenas, Cheetahs, African Servals, Bobcats, Foxes, Lynx, Coyotes, Coati Mundi, Kangaroos, Wallabies, Raccoon, Ostriches, Emu, Camels, Alpacas, Yaks, Wild Horses, Donkeys and rescued dogs and cats.

 Why Our Work Is Important